POST OPERATIVE REHABILITATION Update v8.2 Jan 2022

 For the first 6 weeks bending is limited to 90 degrees.
 Beyond that will compromise healing of the graft.

-Ice treatment after your surgery is very important, aiming to keep the swelling of your knee under control.
-You should use an ice pack or Cryocuff on your knee for 15-20mins every two hours during the day for the first 7-10 days after your operation.
+Cold treatment after your surgery is very important, aiming to keep the swelling of your knee under control, help with pain relief and supports your own body’s natural healing abilities.
+A cold compression sleeve is usually applied in hospital and you should use an ice pack or cold compression device on your knee for 15-20mins every two hours during the day for the first 7-10 days after your operation.

-During the first phase of your rehabilitation you should aim to be resting your operated leg for most of the time.
-Your knee should be elevated with leg straight and your ankle raised above your hip.
+During the first phase of your rehabilitation, you should be resting your operated leg for most of the time.
+Your leg should be elevated with knee straight and your ankle higher than your hip.
 This helps to keep the swelling under control in your knee.

 Remember not to push flexion beyond 90 degrees for the first 6 weeks.

-Sit with a rolled towel under your ankle without anything underneath your knee.
+Sit with a small rolled towel under your ankle without anything underneath your knee.
 Allow gravity to help to passively stretch your knee.
-Start this for 2 mins and gradually build up as your pain allows.
-Repeat 5 times daily.
+Do this for maximum of 2 mins, rest, repeat 3 times.

 It is very important to regain full straightening of your knee in the first 6 weeks.

-Sit on bed or floor, bend your knee slightly, then push your heel into the bed keeping knee slightly bent.
+Sit with your knee slightly bent, push your heel into the bed, tightening the muscles at the back of the leg.
 Hold for 5 secs.
 Repeat 10 times.

 CRITERIA FOR PROGRESSION TO PHASE 2: